surma/surma.dev/content/things/compile-js.md

 });
 ```

-I mention methods, but I haven't really talked about closures at all.
+I mention methods, but I haven’t really talked about closures at all.

 ### Functions and closures

 To pass functions around as values in C++, you have to use `std::function` as
 the type.
 As all functions on JS are effectively closures, I decided to use
-C+ +'s closures as well.
-Their syntax is a bit weird if you don't
+C++’s closures as well.
+Their syntax is a bit weird if you don’t
 know it, so let me quickly catch you up.
-Here's a closure in C++:
+Here’s a closure in C++:

 ```cpp
 auto my_closure = [=](JSValue parameterA, JSValue parameterB) mutable -> JSValue {